MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-create-phone-report.md

 ![](media/powerbi-desktop-create-phone-report/power-bi-drill-icon.png)

-In general, you can't drill down in visuals when you view them on a phone, so another advantage of creating a phone report is that drill-down works.
-You [add drill-down to a visual](powerbi-service-drill-down-in-a-visualization.md), then add that visual to the phone report layout.
+Drill-down also works in your visuals in phone reports.
+Drill-down doesn't work in regular Power BI reports when you view them on a phone.
+You [add drill-down to a visual](powerbi-service-drill-down-in-a-visualization.md) in Power BI Desktop or the Power BI service, then add that visual to the phone report layout.
 Now when you view that visual on a phone, you can drill down.

 ![](media/powerbi-desktop-create-phone-report/power-bi-phone-report-expand-levels.png)